Amazon A+ Content Templates and Best Practices: What modules are there?

 How do I create A+ Content?

 In this example, beeswax wraps are being sold.
 Differentiating the product in this area is difficult.
 Therefore, it makes sense to highlight the uniqueness of the company.
-Buyers of beeswax wraps are likely to be very environmentally conscious and want to support a company that is committed to environmental protection beyond just selling.
+Buyers of beeswax wraps are likely very environmentally conscious and want to support a company that is committed to environmental protection beyond just selling.
 Thus, customers may buy the same product, but at the same time, they know that by purchasing from this company, they are also making an additional contribution to environmental protection.
 The photo, highlights, and short text tell the story very vividly and are easy to consume.

 Amazon A+ Premium